tjark/ML-for-NTS/README.md

   *Modal Logics for Nominal Transition Systems*

-by Joachim Parrow, Johannes Borgström, Lars-Henrik Eriksson, Ramunas Gutkovas, and Tjark Weber.
+by Joachim Parrow, Johannes Borgström, Lars-Henrik Eriksson, Ram&#363;nas Gutkovas, and Tjark Weber.

 These theories are known to work with [Isabelle2014](https://isabelle.in.tum.de/)